header logo

 Eric Cantona is a factor in helping Manchester United win 4 Premier League titles

 Sir Alex Ferguson signed Cantona from Leeds United in 1992 to solve United's scoring problems.
 Cantona scored his first goal in a 1–1 draw with Chelsea at Stamford Bridge in December 1992, the first of 82 goals he scored in a United shirt.
-After arriving at Leeds in 1992, Cantona turned out to be the final piece in United's puzzle.
-In May 1993, they lifted their first league title in 26 years.
+Although he arrived at Leeds in 1992, Cantona turned out to be the final piece in United's puzzle.
+In May 1993, Manchester United lifted their first league title in 26 years.
 It was the first of four titles Cantona won in his five years at Old Trafford.

-Winning the Premier League title in 1994, Cantona scored two penalties against Chelsea at Wembley in the FA Cup final.
+After helping United win the Premier League title in 1994, Cantona scored two penalties against Chelsea at Wembley in the FA Cup final.
 Mark Hughes and Brian McClair were also on the scoresheet as United won 4-0 to claim the club's first league and cup double.
-Cantona featured in one of United's biggest wins against Manchester City in November 1994.
+Cantona played a key role in one of United's biggest wins against Manchester City in November 1994.

 8. Wayne Rooney (2004-2017 period)